MikeCroall/OMDbPlot/README.md

 # OMDbPlot
-A project aiming to plot various movie statistics against year of release, because data is beautiful.
+A project which plots various movie statistics against year of release, because data is beautiful.

 Built and tested using Python 3.5.1 on Ubuntu Linux.